The Privacy Ledger

 |---|---|---|---|---|

-| Google (Gmail, Calendar, YouTube) | Opt-in | Google, under your OAuth scopes | Read/write requests to Gmail / Calendar / YouTube APIs.
-Your OAuth token never leaves your keyring. | Revoke at accounts.google.com or in Viola Settings |
+| Google (Gmail, Calendar, Workspace) | Opt-in | Google, under your OAuth scopes | Read/write requests to Gmail, Calendar, and supported Workspace APIs.
+OAuth tokens are stored in encrypted local or cloud credential storage for the account context and are sent to Google for token refresh and API authorization. | Revoke at accounts.google.com or in Viola Settings |

 | Home Assistant (smart home) | Opt-in | Your own Home Assistant instance | Commands and entity queries to the HA URL you configured (typically your LAN). | Remove HA URL in Settings |

-| Browser automation (agent mode) | Opt-in, per-action approval | Websites you direct Viola to visit | Normal browser traffic to those sites, from your device.
+| Browser automation (agent mode) | Opt-in, high-risk approval | Websites you direct Viola to visit | Normal browser traffic to those sites, from your device.
 No interception by Viola. | Disable agent mode in Settings |

 | Web search | Opt-in | Your configured search provider (SearXNG, DDG, etc.) | Search queries to the provider you configured. | Change or disable in Settings |